assist-project/dtls-fuzzer/README.md

 This will create an empty `modules` directory, and a `suts/openssl-1.1.1b` directory.

-Then we select an argument file form the `args/openssl` folder.
+Then we select an argument file from the `args/openssl` folder.

 We notice there are several argument files to choose from, namely: